LiaScript/docs/README.md

     --{{2}}--
-The reason for this is, you can actually add additional settings as it was done to style different Markdown elements, simply by attaching an HTML-comment to the front of this table.
-The type of representation is still automatically determined based on the table structure, but it is still possible to add attributes like `data-title`, `data-xlabel`, `data-ylabel` to tweak the graphical representation.
-See section [Attributes](#attributes) for more information.
+The rationale behind this functionality is that you can incorporate additional settings, similar to how different Markdown elements are styled, by simply attaching an HTML comment to the beginning of the table.
+The type of representation is still automatically determined based on the table structure.
+However, you can still add attributes like `data-title`, `data-xlabel`, and `data-ylabel` to adjust the graphical representation.
+Refer to the section [Attributes](#attributes) for more detailed information.

       {{2}}
 ``` markdown